Wenger urges Arsenal fans to ignore boycott call

 Wenger, who yet again refused to comment on his Arsenal future, said Monday: "My message is always the same, it is to support the team.

-A statement on onlinegooner.com suggested that Atletico Madrid's Diego Simeone or Juventus's Max Allegri would now be better at managing Arsenal than Wenger.
+A statement on onlinegooner.com suggested that Atletico Madrid's Diego Simeone or Juventus' Max Allegri would now be better at managing Arsenal than Wenger.

 ...